jxyang710/King-of-Fighters/README.md

 ## TODO List

-- [ ] more actions and combos to be implemented
+- [ ] more actions and combos to be implemented.
-- [ ] more roles to be added
+- [ ] more roles and bac to be added.

 ## Acknowledgement